kaba2/react-mobx-signals/README.md

 TL;DR
 -----

-Objects communicate with each other by signals at valid and relevant states after state changes.
-Emitting a signal updates a ` MobX`-observable stored in that signal, which in turn causes `React` to update the user-interface reactively.
+Objects in a traditional object-oriented design communicate automatically with each other by signals at valid and relevant states after state changes.
+Emitting a signal updates a `MobX`-observable stored in that signal, which in turn causes `React` to automatically update the user-interface.

 What it does
 ------------